bitnami/readme-generator-for-helm/README.md

 Depending on how you installed NodeJS in your system, you may need to modify your `PATH` environment variable to be able to execute the tool.

+> NOTE: Starting with version `2.8.0`, we are no longer publishing this package to npmjs.org.

 ## Single Binary

 Execute the following commands to create a single executable binary for the tool: